-- (n) Defense budgets and petitions for certification of compensation and expenses for court appointed trial counsel as provided under Sections 10 and 15 of the Capital Crimes Litigation Act of 2016.
-This subsection (n) shall apply until the conclusion of the trial of the case, even if the prosecution chooses not to pursue the death penalty prior to trial or sentencing. - (o) Information that is prohibited from being disclosed under Section 4 of the Illinois Health and Hazardous Substances Registry Act. - (p) Security portions of system safety program plans, investigation reports, surveys, schedules, lists, data, or information compiled, collected, or prepared by or for the Regional Transportation Authority under Section 2.11 of the Regional Transportation Authority Act or the St. Clair County Transit District under the Bi-State Transit Safety Act. - (q) Information prohibited from being disclosed by the Personnel Records Review Act. - (r) Information prohibited from being disclosed by the Illinois School Student Records Act. - (s) Information the disclosure of which is restricted under Section 5-108 of the Public Utilities Act. - (t) All identified or deidentified health information in the form of health data or medical records contained in, stored in, submitted to, transferred by, or released from the Illinois Health Information Exchange, and identified or deidentified health information in the form of health data and medical records of the Illinois Health Information Exchange in the possession of the Illinois Health Information Exchange Authority due to its administration of the Illinois Health Information Exchange.
-The terms "identified" and "deidentified" shall be given the same meaning as in the Health Insurance Portability and Accountability and Portability Act of 1996, Public Law 104-191, or any subsequent amendments thereto, and any regulations promulgated thereunder.
+- (n) Defense budgets and petitions for certification of compensation and expenses for court appointed trial counsel as provided under Sections 10 and 15 of the Capital Crimes Litigation Act of 2020.
+This subsection (n) shall apply until the conclusion of the trial of the case, even if the prosecution chooses not to pursue the death penalty prior to trial or sentencing. - (o) Information that is prohibited from being disclosed under Section 4 of the Illinois Health and Hazardous Substances Registry Act. - (p) Security portions of system safety program plans, investigation reports, surveys, schedules, lists, data, or information compiled, collected, or prepared by or for the Regional Transportation Authority under Section 2.11 of the Regional Transportation Authority Act or the St. Clair County Transit District under the Bi-State Transit Safety Act. - (q) Information prohibited from being disclosed by the Personnel Record Review Act. - (r) Information prohibited from being disclosed by the Illinois School Student Records Act. - (s) Information the disclosure of which is restricted under Section 5-108 of the Public Utilities Act. - (t) All identified or deidentified health information in the form of health data or medical records contained in, stored in, submitted to, transferred by, or released from the Illinois Health Information Exchange, and identified or deidentified health information in the form of health data and medical records of the Illinois Health Information Exchange in the possession of the Illinois Health Information Exchange Authority due to its administration of the Illinois Health Information Exchange.
+The terms "identified" and "deidentified" shall be given the same meaning as in the Health Insurance Portability and Accountability Act of 1996, Public Law 104-191, or any subsequent amendments thereto, and any regulations promulgated thereunder.

-- (u) Records and information provided to an independent team of experts under Brian's Law. - (v) Names and information of people who have applied for or received Firearm Owner's Identification Cards under the Firearm Owners Identification Card Act or applied for or received a concealed carry license under the Firearm Concealed Carry Act, unless otherwise authorized by the Firearm Concealed Carry Act; and databases under the Firearm Concealed Carry Act, records of the Concealed Carry Licensing Review Board under the Firearm Concealed Carry Act, and law enforcement agency objections under the Firearm Concealed Carry Act. - (w) Personally identifiable information which is exempted from disclosure under subsection (g) of Section
+- (u) Records and information provided to an independent team of experts under the Developmental Disability and Mental Health Safety Act (also known as Brian's Law). - (v) Names and information of people who have applied for or received Firearm Owner's Identification Cards under the Firearm Owners Identification Card Act or applied for or received a concealed carry license under the Firearm Concealed Carry Act, unless otherwise authorized by the Firearm Concealed Carry Act; and databases under the Firearm Concealed Carry Act, records of the Concealed Carry Licensing Review Board under the Firearm Concealed Carry Act, and law enforcement agency objections under the Firearm Concealed Carry Act. - (w) Personally identifiable information which is

+- exempted from disclosure under subsection (g) of Section

-- 1 19.1 of the Toll Highway Act. - 2 (x) Information which is exempted from disclosure 3 under Section 5-1014.3 of the Counties Code or Section 4 8-11-21 of the Illinois Municipal Code. - (y) Confidential information under the Adult Protective Services Act and its predecessor enabling statute, the Elder Abuse and Neglect Act, including information about the identity and administrative finding against any caregiver of a verified and substantiated decision of abuse, neglect, or financial exploitation of an eligible adult maintained in the Registry established under Section 7.5 of the Adult Protective Services Act. - (z) Records and information provided to a fatality review team or the Illinois Fatality Review Team Advisory Council under Section 15 of the Adult Protective Services Act. - (aa) Information which is exempted from disclosure under Section 2.37 of the Wildlife Code. - 19 (bb) Information which is or was prohibited from disclosure by the Juvenile Court Act of 1987. - 21 (cc) (bb) Recordings made under the Law Enforcement 22 Officer-Worn Body Camera Act, except to the extent 23 authorized under that Act. - 24 (Source: P.A.
-98-49, eff.
-7-1-13; 98-63, eff.
-7-9-13; 98-756, - 25 eff.
-7-16-14; 98-1039, eff.
-8-25-14; 98-1045, eff.
-8-25-14; - 26 99-78, eff.
-7-20-15; 99-298, eff.
-8-6-15; 99-352, eff.
-1-1-16;
+19.1 of the Toll Highway Act. - (x) Information which is exempted from disclosure under Section 5-1014.3 of the Counties Code or Section 8-11-21 of the Illinois Municipal Code. - (y) Confidential information under the Adult Protective Services Act and its predecessor enabling statute, the Elder Abuse and Neglect Act, including information about the identity and administrative finding against any caregiver of a verified and substantiated decision of abuse, neglect, or financial exploitation of an eligible adult maintained in the Registry established under Section 7.5 of the Adult Protective Services Act. - (z) Records and information provided to a fatality review team or the Illinois Fatality Review Team Advisory Council under Section 15 of the Adult Protective Services Act. - (aa) Information which is exempted from disclosure under Section 2.37 of the Wildlife Code. - (bb) Information which is or was prohibited from disclosure by the Juvenile Court Act of 1987. - (cc) Recordings made under the Law Enforcement Officer-Worn Body Camera Act, except to the extent authorized under that Act. - (dd) Information that is prohibited from being disclosed under Section 45 of the Condominium and Common